Your friends are fundraising. Don't miss out, opt in.

 Story

-Roo is now around five and a half months old and weighs 7.8kg, but when she was found at just three months old, she was heartbreakingly tiny - barely 3kg, weak, malnourished, and all alone on the streets.
-She’d been left to fend for herself, but after being picked up by the dog warden and taken to the pound, RATS stepped in to offer her the help she so desperately needed.
+When Roo was first found at just three months old, she was heartbreakingly tiny - barely 3kg, weak, malnourished, and all alone on the streets.
+Left to fend for herself, she was rescued by the dog warden and brought to the pound, where RATS stepped in to give her the care and support she so desperately needed.

-It quickly became apparent that something was very wrong.
-Her first meal came straight back up through her nose and mouth, and she was incredibly lethargic.
-An emergency visit to the vet revealed that she was either so malnourished that her stomach couldn’t cope with the volume of food she had eaten, or there was an issue with her oesophagus.
+It quickly became clear that something was very wrong.
+Her first proper meal came straight back up through her nose and mouth, and she was incredibly lethargic.
+An emergency vet visit revealed she was either so malnourished that her stomach couldn’t cope with food, or there was an issue with her oesophagus.

-With her condition, Roo needs to be fed in an upright position and kept upright for 20 minutes after eating.
-She can’t drink water normally unless it has been thickened or turned into a jelly.
-Her biggest risk is aspiration pneumonia, which also requires constant monitoring.
+With this condition, Roo must be fed upright and kept upright for 20 minutes after every meal.
+She cannot drink normal water unless it is thickened or turned into jelly.
+Her biggest ongoing risk has always been aspiration pneumonia, which requires constant monitoring.

 Donation summary